-The foregoing sketch will call forth rather vigorous resistance and it is of some importance to distinguish between different sources of opposition.
-The introduction into physics of tensor fields and eigenfunctions raised a barrier between the theoretical physicists that grasped the mathematics but possessed no great skill in handling laboratory equipment and, on the other hand, the experts in experimental work for whom the recondite mathematics was sheer mystery.
-In similar fashion one may expect the diligent authors of highly specialized monographs to be somewhat bewildered and dismayed when they find that instead of singly following the bent of their genius, their aptitudes, and their acquired skills, they are to collaborate in the light of common but abstruse principles and to have their individual results checked by general requirements that envisage simultaneously the totality of results.
-Still, this is the minor resistance, and it should cause no greater difficulty in the field of interpretation than its analogue does in physics.

-Major resistance will spring from the counterpositions, from the conviction that the real is a subdivision of the "already out there now", that objectivity

-1s a matter of elementary extroversion, and that knowing another's knowledge is re-enacting it.
+The foregoing sketch will call forth rather vigorous resistance and it is of some importance to distinguish between sources The introduction into physics of tensor fields and eigenfunctions raised a barrier between the theoretical physicaists that grasped the mathematics but possessed no great skill in handling laboratory equipment and, on the other hand, the experts in experimentall work for whom the recondite mathematics was sheer mystery.
+In similar fashion one may expect the diligent authors of highly specialized monographs to be somewhat bewildered and dismayed when they find that instead of singly following their bent of their genius, their aptitudes, and their acquired but abstruse skills, they are to collaborate in the light of common principles and to have their results eiseled against results in very different Fields. their individual results checked by general requirements that envisage simultaneously the totality of results.
+Still, this is the minor resistance, and it should cause no greater difficulty in interpretation than its analogue does in physics.
+C omit hyptoms Major resistance will spring from the counterpositions, from the conviction that the real is a sub-division of the "already-out-there-now," that objectivity is a matter of elementary extroversion, and that knowing another's knowledge is re-enacting it.